GarlicRot/AutoBucket/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [email@example.com](mailto:email@example.com).

 ## How to Contribute